hashchange/jquery.documentsize/README.md

 Like pretty much all native functions related to size, the ones provided here return pixel values as integers, not floats.
 Fractional pixel values get lost in the process.
 That doesn't matter on the desktop, but it does on mobile.

+###### Window size

 The size of the window, aka the [visual viewport][quirksmode-mobile-viewports], is expressed in CSS pixels.
 When pinch-zooming into a page on a mobile device, that size shrinks.
 Zooming can stop at any level, and in most cases, the CSS pixels which are visible on screen – now enlarged – don't line up neatly with the window.
 The boundary of the window cuts right through them.
 When zooming in, partial pixels along the edges are the norm, not the exception.

-`$.windowWidth()` and `$.windowHeight()` return integers only, so you have to put up with rounding errors when the user zooms in.
+In most browsers, `$.windowWidth()` and `$.windowHeight()` return integers only, so you have to put up with rounding errors when the user zooms in.
 There is no way around it.
 Browsers simply don't provide the data for a more accurate return value.

+The good news is that the **layout viewport** is unaffected, values are precise.
+For the **visual viewport**, the maximum rounding error is ±1&nbsp;CSS pixel.

+###### Document size

-The issue, however, does not affect `$.documentWidth()` and `$.documentHeight()`.
+The issues around a lack of accuracy do not affect `$.documentWidth()` and `$.documentHeight()`.
+Their return value is always precise.

 The document size is defined in terms of the [layout viewport][quirksmode-mobile-viewports] and therefore unaffected by zooming.
 Fractional pixel values simply don't occur that way.

 ## How is the document size defined?